BASIC TERMINOLOGY USED IN

 binary coded decimal (BCD)*.
 American Standard

-Code for Information Interchange (ASCII)** is a
+Code for Information Interchange (ASCII)** is

 universally popular digital code to represent